Arthur Brown (American football): Jacksonville Jaguars

 The Jacksonville Jaguars claimed Brown off waivers on September 4, 2016.
 He was released by the Jaguars on December 6, 2016.

 New York Jets

 Brown was claimed off waivers by the Jets on December 7, 2016.
 He was released on December 19, 2016.

 Seattle Seahawks

 On March 17, 2017, Brown signed with the Seattle Seahawks.
 He was waived on July 31, 2017.

-San Antonio Commanders (AAF)

-On January 4, 2019, Brown signed with the San Antonio Commanders of the AAF.
+San Antonio Commanders

-On January 30, 2019, Brown was released by the Commanders as part of the final training camp cuts.
+On January 4, 2019, Brown signed with the San Antonio Commanders of the Alliance of American Football.
+On January 30, 2019, he was released by the Commanders as part of the final training camp cuts.

 Personal life

 Arthur is the son of Arthur Brown, Sr. and Lelonnie Brown.
 His uncle Lawrence Pete is a former Detroit Lions player, while his younger brother Bryce is a former NFL running back.

 According to Jeremy Crabtree of Rivals.com, the Browns were the first brothers ever to both be ranked five-star recruits.